Charl-AI/Charl-AI.github.io/src/blog/vectors/index.md

 This series contains first-principles introductions to the _concepts_ behind mathematical topics that I've been self-studying.
 It will be best enjoyed by readers like me, who have already been exposed to these topics informally in science or engineering or computing.
 I'll focus on intuitively explaining the ideas behind the topics, which will hopefully help you to get over the conceptual hurdles that I struggled with during my own learning.
 It is not a substitute for textbook study and is best read as an accompaniment to more rigorous resources.

 This post is about understanding vector spaces.
 I'll try to clear up some points that I got stuck on when learning linear algebra more formally.
 For example: what exactly _is_ a vector?
-What about matrices?
-Tensors?
-Are all tensors vectors?
-Are all vectors tensors?
-What exactly is going on here?
+What about fields? algebras?
+Why do we need abstract algebraic structures anyway?

 ## So what is a vector, actually?